 Management of site drainage is required to minimize PAG contact water at the site.
 This includes, but is not limited to, management of ditches, water conveyances and seeps.
-A primary mitigation strategy shall be to keep non-PAG contact water from being impacted by diverting it around construction-related PAG exposures and stockpiles.
+A primary mitigation strategy shall be to keep non-PAG contact water from being impacted by diverting it around construction related PAG exposures and stockpiles.

-In the case that site drainage cannot be prevented from coming into contact with exposed, construction-related PAG materials, the Contractor's QP (ARD) may propose and design mitigation strategies for addressing acidic or metalliferous drainage.
-Strategies for mitigation of PAG contact water in ditches may be achieved by the addition of limestone riprap into ditches to provide neutralization potential.
-Limestone placement in ditches will become less effective over time with the buildup of precipitates, and maintenance of the ditches and limestones will be required.
+In the case that site drainage cannot be prevented from coming into contact with exposed, construction related PAG materials, the Contractor's QP(ARD) may propose and design mitigation strategies for addressing acidic or metalliferous drainage.
+This can include addition of limestone riprap into ditches to provide neutralization potential.
+Limestone placement in ditches will become less effective overtime with the buildup of precipitates, and maintenance of the ditches and limestones will be required.

-Construction area PAG contact surface water shall be confirmed to meet BC WQG prior to discharge into the receiving environment (including streams, creeks, rivers, wetlands, and surface flow or groundwater infiltration beyond the boundary of the construction site) as subsequently described.
-Water to be discharged will be monitored by the Contractor (overseen by their QP(ARD)).
-Discharge points to the environment must be controlled and allow for all site PAG contact water to be analyzed, and the results to be received from the analytical laboratory, prior to the first discharge.
-Monitoring during construction will subsequently be conducted on a minimum monthly frequency (except while frozen) for the first year of observation, then quarterly thereafter.
-During periods of spring melt or high precipitation events, sampling frequency will be increased at the discretion of the QP ARD) to provide adequate data to assess and document trends in water quality.
+Construction area PAG contact surface water will be monitored and compared to BC WQGs as prescribed by the QP(ARD).
+Monitoring during construction will occur on a minimum monthly frequency (except while frozen or dry) for the first year of construction, then quarterly thereafter to completion of construction.
+Monitoring post-construction will occur as prescribed by the QP(ARD).
+During periods of spring melt or high precipitation events, sampling frequency will be increased at the discretion of the QP(ARD) to provide adequate data to assess and document trends in water quality.
 In situ monitoring of pH and electrical conductivity may also be used as a screening tool during such events, to provide early warning of acidity and dissolved metals concentrations.